Mharfe23/EventIt/README.md

-# B2B Platform for Technology Events - Internship Report
+# B2B Platform for Technology Events

 ## Overview
 This document presents a comprehensive summary of my first-year internship , where I developed a **B2B platform for technology events**.
 My primary focus was on designing and implementing key functionalities to streamline event management and enhance networking among participants.